 The clear waters of the Verzasca River run for 30km through this rocky valley in southern Switzerland.
 A dam of the same name, featured in the James Bond movie GoldenEye, blocks the river’s flow and forms Lago di Vogorno.
 Just downstream from it, the river empties into Lake Maggiore.

-This photo comes from the town of Kampung Genting on Tioman Island, off the east coast of peninsular Malaysia.
-Away from its beaches, there's significant rainforest terrain in the interior, where you can see the endemic soft-shelled turtle and the Tioman walking catfish.
+This photo comes from the village of Salang on Tioman Island, off the east coast of peninsular Malaysia.
+Away from its beaches, there’s significant rainforest terrain in the interior, where you can see the endemic soft-shelled turtle and the Tioman walking catfish.

 Ross Borden explains: “I started in Moronvada, on the west coast of Madagascar and hired a boat and driver to take me down the coast to Belo Sur Mer, a super-isolated section of coastline known for diving, fishing and the fact that almost no one makes the trip down there.
 Belo Sur Mer is amazing on its own, but when the owner of the eco-lodge there told me about a string of uninhabited islands 80km off the coast, we jumped back in the boat and pointed it west, towards Mozambique and mainland Africa.
 What we found was four uninhabited gorgeous islands and one that had a tribe of “sea gypsies” living on it.
 These fascinating and hospitable people live off the rich fishing stocks of the Mozambique channel.
 We camped and lived with them for two days and they even took me along on an all-night fishing expedition in one of their sailboats in the middle of the Indian Ocean.
 It was one of the most amazing travel experiences of my life.
 During the day I would go snorkeling.
 Shoving off these tiny islands the water gets several hundreds of feet deep very quickly; I was out there with massive schools of deep ocean fish.”